-Let's face it: thick, discolored toenails are embarrassing, and they can even be painful.
+Thick, discolored toenails can be just as painful as they are embarassing.
 If you're lucky enough to not suffer from fungal nails, read on to learn how to avoid this nasty infection.
 If you already have fungal nails, good news: we have several treatment options that can work for you!
 Fungal nails are troublesome and keep you from wearing stylish, open-toed shoes.
 Luckily, the infection is avoidable and treatable.

-Fungal infections of the toenails are caused by wet, warm environments, which make the infection-causing fungi feel right at home.
+Fungal infections of the toenails are caused by wet, warm environments that make the infection-causing fungi feel right at home.
 Sweaty shoes are one way to pick up the unsightly ailment.
 Using unsanitary tools on your toenails or getting a pedicure at an unhygienic nail salon can also spread the fungus to any or all of your ten toes.

 How Should I Treat Fungal Toenails?